Anduin2017/AnduinOS-Docs/Applications/Development/Dotnet/Dotnet.md

 # .NET

+!!! tip "AnduinOS Verified App - Open Source"

+    .NET is an AnduinOS verified app and it runs awesome on AnduinOS, with easy installation and automatic updates.

 .NET is a free, cross-platform, open source developer platform for building many different types of applications.

 To install .NET 8 on AnduinOS, you can run: